-- Starting up the EC2 instance will take several minutes. - This has been tested with Ubuntu Server 14.04 LTS, but may work with other AMI types. - We don't have recommendations for sizing, but providing multiple processors even for testing/experimentation is suggested. - If you need to make additional changes to your docker-compose.yml, you can ssh into the EC2 instance and make changes. docker-compose.yml and .env will be in the default user's home directory. - Make sure to configure a security group that exposes the proper ports.
+- Starting up the EC2 instance will take several minutes. - This has been tested with Ubuntu Server 14.04 LTS, but may work with other AMI types. - For suggestions on sizing your SFM server, see Server sizing. - If you need to make additional changes to your docker-compose.yml, you can ssh into the EC2 instance and make changes. docker-compose.yml and .env will be in the default user's home directory. - Make sure to configure a security group that exposes the proper ports.
 To see which ports are used by which services, see example.prod.docker-compose.yml. - To learn more about configuring EC2 instances with user data, see the AWS user guide.

-6.4 Configuration
+7.4 Configuration